wujue0115/wowfy/docs/src/guide/usage.md

 If you are using the Global import method, you can directly use the Wowfy class within the script tag.

 :::tip NOTICE
-It's important to note that when specifying attributes inside the third parameter (option), you should use the `camelCase` naming convention for those attributes.
+It's important to note that when specifying attributes inside the third argument (option), you should use the `camelCase` naming convention for those attributes.
 :::

 ```html:line-numbers